Romanov's Theorem in Number Fields: A lower bound for the constant in Romanov's theorem for number fields

-The second part of the proof of Theorem \ref{NFSieve} works exactly as the proof of~\cite[Satz 16]{VerallgemeinerungDer3} by applying Selberg's Sieve method for number fields (for a detailed description of the method see \cite{VerallgemeinerungDer1, VerallgemeinerungDer2, VerallgemeinerungDer3}) instead of the approach of Rademacher~\cite{UeberDie} using Brun's sieve that was applied by Tatuzawa in his proof.
+The second part of the proof of Theorem \ref{NFSieve} works exactly as the proof of~\cite{VerallgemeinerungDer3}*{Satz 16} by applying Selberg's Sieve method for number fields (for a detailed description of the method see \cites{VerallgemeinerungDer1, VerallgemeinerungDer2, VerallgemeinerungDer3}) instead of the approach of Rademacher~\cite{UeberDie} using Brun's sieve that was applied by Tatuzawa in his proof.

 We therefore do not give all the details in the proof below, they can be found in the corresponding works of Tatuzawa, Rademacher, Wang and Rieger.
-The reason why we sketch the proof non the less is because we need to work out an explicit sieve constant for later use.
-Furthermore our restrictions are slightly different from those in Tatuzawa's Theorem~\cite[Theorem 1]{AdditivePrime} as well as Rieger's Theorems~\cite[Satz 16 and Satz 17]{VerallgemeinerungDer3}. \end{rem}
+The reason why we sketch the proof nontheless is because we need to work out an explicit sieve constant for later use.
+Furthermore our restrictions are slightly different from those in Tatuzawa's Theorem~\cite{AdditivePrime}*{Theorem 1} as well as Rieger's Theorems~\cite{VerallgemeinerungDer3}*{Satz 16 and Satz 17}. \end{rem}

 \begin{proof}[Proof of Theorem \ref{NFSieve}]